varda/varda2_preprocessing/README.md

 extractor from gVCF files.
 The Python version is more readable and apt for modification, but the C version is roughly 12x faster.

+N.B.
+When a field that is specified using the `-f` flag is not present, the threshold will be applied to the `DP` field as a fall-back.

 ## Submitting to the Varda database